Addison, Illinois: Government

-Rich Veenstra is the Mayor of Addison.
-Other elected officials include Village Trustees Sam Nasti, Tom Hundley, Bill Lynch, Cathy Kluczny, Dawn O'Brien, Jay DelRosario, and Village Clerk Lucille Zucchero.
-The town of Triggiano, Italy is the sister city of Addison.
+Addison operates under a mayor–trustee (village board) form of government, with trustees and the village president elected at large to four-year terms.
+Tom Hundley is the current Mayor of Addison.
+Other elected officials include Village Trustees Sam Nasti, Maria Reyes, Cathy Kluczny, Dawn O'Brien, and Jay DelRosario, and Village Clerk Lucille Zucchero.
+The town of Triggiano, Italy, is the sister city of Addison.

-Addison is located in Illinois's 8th congressional district which is currently represented by Raja Krishnamoorthi (D-Schaumburg).

-In the Illinois Senate it is Represented by Don Harmon (D-Oak Park) and Seth Lewis (R-Bartlett).
+In the Illinois Senate, Addison is represented by Don Harmon (D-Oak Park) and Seth Lewis (R-Bartlett).
 In the Illinois House of Representatives it is represented by Jennifer Sanalitro (R-Hanover Park), Diane Blair-Sherlock (D-Villa Park). and Norma Hernandez (D-Melrose Park).

+In the U.S. Congress, Addison is represented within three congressional districts by representatives Sean Casten (IL-06), Raja Krishnamoorthi (IL-08), and Delia Ramirez (IL-03), as well as senators Dick Durbin and Tammy Duckworth.